italia/spid-cie-oidc-nodejs/relying-party/README.md

 Then `manageCallback` function will return a Promise that can
   - resolve to:
     - `{ type: "authentication-success", user_info: "...", tokens: {...}}` (if the user has granted access)
-      - in this case you as you:
+      - in this case you:
         - can store the user_info in the server side session
         - **MUST** store the `tokens` in the server side session (it will be used later to logout the user)
         - redirect or render a page to the user
     - `{ type: "authentication-error", error: "...", error_description: "..."}` (if the user has denied access or some error occurs during the authentication process on the identity provider server side)
-      - i this case you must:
+      - in this case you must:
         - redirect or render a page to the user
   - reject with an error (something gone wrong on our relying party)